Tag Archive: KORO

 DAY THREE: SUNDAY 2ND AUGUST: ST MARY REDCLIFFE CHURCH.
 REDCLIFFE BRISTOL.

 Framed by the River Avon and the Floating Harbour, Redcliffe is a bustling commercial hub.
-It is home to ancient landmarks such as the medieval, Gothic-style St. Mary Redcliffe Church with its with stained-glass windows and 18th-century ironwork, residential tower blocks and the port of Bristol.
+It is home to ancient landmarks such as the medieval, Gothic-style St. Mary Redcliffe Church, an anglican church and one of the largest parish churches in England, with its with stained-glass windows and 18th-century ironwork, residential tower blocks and the port of Bristol.
 It is bounded by the loop of the Floating Harbour to the west, north and east, together with the New Cut of the River Avon to the south.nn Redcliffe takes its name from the red sandstone cliffs which line the southern side of the Floating Harbour.
 These cliffs are honey-combed with tunnels, known as the Redcliffe Caves, constructed both to extract sand for the local glass making industry and to act as store houses for goods.
 Interesting to us, in the 12th century, Robert Fitzroy gave the Knights Templar part of Redcliffe, which then became known as Temple Fee.
 The Templars were granted the power to hold courts and execute felons.
 This right passed, along with the fee, to the Knights of St John of Jerusalem after the suppression of the Templars.

 https://en.wikipedia.org/wiki/Redcliffe,_Bristol